gnosia93/eliminate-db-hotblock/readme.md

 As the number of users increases and various events are held for enlarging sales revenues without any patterns frequently, Many application services become to face critical performance issues, especially in the area of database system.

-For normal heavy read and write bottleneck with wide range of items, we can easy mitigate or eliminate performance problems with variouse solutions.
+For normal heavy read or write bottleneck with wide range of items, we can easy mitigate or eliminate performance problems with variouse solutions.
 But if you meet performance issues with narrow range of hot write dataset, it is not easy to deal with.